Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 ### TodoListSPA

-Since TodoListSPA is a single-page application, we will deploy it as a **static website** on [Azure Storage](https://azure.microsoft.com/services/storage/).
+Since **TodoListSPA** is a single-page application, we will deploy it as a **static website** on [Azure Storage](https://azure.microsoft.com/services/storage/).
 To do so, we will **build** our Angular sample to create a `dist/<your-project-name>` folder with the compiled resources.
 Once done, We will upload this `dist/<your-project-name>` folder only (and not the entire `dist/` folder).

 > A video tutorial covering this process can be found [here](https://docs.microsoft.com/azure/javascript/tutorial-vscode-static-website-node-01).

-Using a command line interface such as VS Code integrated terminal, locate the `TodoListSPA folder`, then follow the steps below:
+Using a command line interface such as VS Code integrated terminal, locate the `TodoListSPA` folder, then follow the steps below:

 #### Step 1.
 Create storage account